micag2025/Supply_Chain_project/publication.md

 1. Navigate to `http://localhost:3000` (opens automatically)
 2. MetaMask prompts for wallet connection
-3. Select account representing your role (Farmer, Distributor, or Retailer)
+3. Select account representing one of the three roles (Farmer, Distributor, or Retailer)
 4. Approve connections in MetaMask popup
 5. Dashboard loads with role-specific options